staticlibs/external_jansson/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

 This project contains a CMake wrapper for the [Jansson library](https://github.com/akheron/jansson).
-Wrapper uses Jansson's own CMake project through `add_subdirectory`, supports toolchain specification with `STATICLIB_TOOLCHAIN` option and exports Jansson headers to be used from dependent projects.

 Jansson GitHub repository is used as a git submodule of this project.
 Jannson is pinned to version 2.6.